-- 1. To provide the structure of a building up to 30m in height to the top floor, which can accommodate either a composite concrete profile metal deck or a cold formed section floor. - The system can also be used as the top storeys (Penthouse) of a building not more than 30m in height.
-The Horizon Offsite Steel Frame element of the building must be constructed off a concrete floor or non-combustible podium/transfer slab. - 3.
-Horizon Offsite Steel Frame System nonloadbearing infill panels can be used in building not more that 30m in height where a fire resistance of 90mins is required (see Section 1 Part B of this Certificate).
+- 1. To provide the structure of a building up to 30m in height to the top floor, which can accommodate either a composite concrete profile metal deck, or a cold formed section floor in building up to 10m in height to the top floor. - The system can also be used as the top storeys (Penthouse) of a building not more than 30m in height.
+The Remagin Steel Frame element of the building must be constructed off a concrete floor or non-combustible podium/transfer slab. - 3.
+Remagin Steel Frame System non-loadbearing infill panels can be used in building not more that 30m in height where a fire resistance of 90mins is required (see Section 1 Part B of this Certificate).
 The infill panels can be incorporated in concrete or steel framed building systems which possess their own independent lateral stability systems.